This film has not been scored.

 What's your score?

-Do you have news, reviews or comments for 'Teenage Mutant Ninja Turtles'?
+Do you have a review or comment for 'Teenage Mutant Ninja Turtles'?

 Highest chart position: 1